AyanTheLion/backend-demo/readme.md

 # backend demo - abhirv jatar

-for at comp sci presentation on backend
+_For a quick compsci presentation on backend._

 ## SCHEMAS